WMID-OWL/wmid-owl.github.io/docs/OWL-SIMULATION-RULEBOOK.md

 It becomes official only after confirmation.

+A confirmed result enters Generator History.

-A confirmed result enters Generator History but does not automatically perform a related Fire Pro, injury, endurance, championship, or scheduling edit unless that specific workflow explicitly supports the edit and requires separate confirmation.
+A confirmed Generator result does not automatically perform a related Fire Pro, injury, endurance, championship, booking, or scheduling edit unless that specific workflow explicitly supports the edit and requires the appropriate confirmation.

 ### Test Mode